kyma-project/eventing-manager/docs/user/troubleshooting/evnt-05-fix-pending-messages.md

----
-title: Published events are pending in the stream
+# Published events are pending in the stream
----

 ## Symptom